Driving chiral phase transition with ring diagram: Polarization tensors

 The merit of studying these expressions~\eqref{eq:I_collect} is that various results of the model can be written in terms of them.
 For example, the gap equation in Eq.~\eqref{eq:cgap} can be neatly expressed as

 The chiral condensate (per flavor) is given by

 Moreover, the pion decay constant ($N_f=2$) can be estimated from the low energy limit of $I_1$ by

-In this work the four-quark coupling $\tilde{V}_0$ in Eq.~\eqref{eq:dress} is dressed by the $\Pi_{00}$ polarization tensor.
-As in Ref.~\cite{new}, we consider only the static limit.
+In this work the four-quark coupling $\tilde{V}_0$ in Eq.~\eqref{eq:dress} is dressed by the $\Pi_{00}$ polarization tensor evaluated at the static limit.
 Note that the full polarization tensor $\Pi_{00}(p^0, \vec{p})$ can also be expressed in terms of integrals in Eq.~\eqref{eq:I_collect} as

 In the zero-temperature and static limit the expression in Eq.~\eqref{eq:pi00_2} vanishes.
 This is a familiar result in the Hard-Thermal-Loop (HTL) study~\cite{lebellac}, where a further $M \rightarrow 0$ limit is implicitly taken.
 The relation remains true for a general $M$, as one can directly verify